tarjxvf/metasmc/doc/README.md

 Format of read profile
 ----------------------

-A read profile begin by three lines of header.
-The first line is the path to FASTA file containing reference genome.
+A read profile begin by two lines of header.
+The first line is the path to FASTA file containing reference genome, followed by the 0-based index of chromosome in the file.
-The second line consists of two integer separated by a ','.
-The first number is the length of reference genome and the second one is number of fragments n.
-The third line consists of a sequence of numbers.
-The first is an integer $p$ indicating number of subpopulations.
-If p > 1$, $p$ is followed by a sequence of $p - 1$ real number seperated by ',', which indicates size of each subpopulation relative to subpopulation $1$ (Note that size of first subpopulation is always $1$).
+The second line begin with a number of subpopulations, followed by number of fragments of each subpopulation.
+The numbers are separated by ','.
 The header is followed by $n$ lines describing fragments.
 Each line consists of fields separated by TAB characters.
 The first field is fragment id,the second is subpopulation number from which the fragment is sampled.
 The following two fields are start position and end position of this fragment.
 The next field is the number of reads $m$ contained by this fragment.
 This is followed by $m$ pairs of fields describing start and end position of each read.

 The following is a profile of 15 reads.
 All fragments contains only one read with position the same as that of the fragment.
 All reads are sampled from the same subpopulation.
-The length of reference genome is $25$.

 ```
-reference.fasta
-25,15
-1
+reference.fasta,0
+1,15
 1	0	8	16	1	8	16
 2	0	0	8	1	0	8
 3	0	8	16	1	8	16